 - No fatigue

-The most common side effect of TMS therapy is pain or discomfort around the treatment area, which usually goes away within a week.
+The most common side effect of TMS therapies is pain or discomfort around the area, which usually goes away within a week.

-TMS Therapy is covered to treat Major Depressive Disorder by most private insurers.
-Our staff are experts at navigating the required approval process, and we typically get approvals within one week for qualified candidates.
+TMS therapies for Major Depressive Disorder (MDD) or Obsessive-Compulsive Disorder (OCD) is reimbursed by most private provider insurers.
+Our staff is experts at navigating the required approval process, and we typically can obtain approvals within one week for appropriate patients.

-- TMS is a covered benefit under almost all health insurance plans for those that qualify.
+- Reimbursable help under most health insurance plans for those that qualify

-- TMS can be used as a stand-alone treatment, or in conjunction with other treatments for depression such as psychiatric medications, psychotherapy, and IV ketamine.
+- Can be used as a standalone treatment, or in conjunction with other treatments for depression such as psychiatric medications, psychotherapy, and ketamine therapy.